YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201224-while-you-were-sleeping-2017.md

 ## Rewatch value

 I've watched this twice already.
 The first time was the Filipino-dub version and recently the original Korean-dub.
-Anyone can watch 「While You Were Sleeping」 anytime and everytime they want, it is a light drama and very romantic.
+Anyone can watch 《While You Were Sleeping》 anytime and everytime they want, it is a light drama and very romantic.

 ## Suzy Bae